Explainer: What is being done to address campus sexual violence at Australian universities?

 Allison Henry

 Dr Allison Henry is a Research Fellow and Associate with the Australian Human Rights Institute.
 She completed her PhD on 'Regulatory responses to sexual assault and sexual harassment in Australian university settings’ with the Institute in 2023.
-Allison has been the managing editor of the Australian Journal of Human Rights since August 2020.
+Allison was the managing editor of the Australian Journal of Human Rights from 2020-2024.

 How big a problem is campus sexual violence?